GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/comfyui/README.md

 ## ComfyUI workflows

-This guide provides five workflows out of the box.
+This guide provides example workflows out of the box.
 On ComfyUI, click on WORKFLOWS.
-You will five json workflow files.
+You should see the following workflow files:

 - `imagen3-text-to-image` : This workflow shows text to image generation with Google's Imagen3 model.
+- `imagen4-text-to-image` : This workflow shows text to image generation with Google's Imagen4 model.
-- `imagen3-veo2-text-to-image-to-video` : This workflow shows text to image
+- `imagen4-veo2-text-to-image-to-video` : This workflow shows text to image
-  generation with Google's Imagen3 model and image to video generation with Google's Veo2 model.
+  generation with Google's Imagen4 model and image to video generation with Google's Veo2 model.
 - `ltxv-text-to-video` : This workflow shows text to video generation with Lightricks' LTXV-Video model.